samsonwang/-LaunchyQt-docs/source/en/installation.rst

 ============

-If LaunchyQt is already installed, this installation is a software upgrade, please see the next chapter **Upgrade Guide** .
+If LaunchyQt is already installed, this time should be a software upgrade, please refer to the next chapter **Upgrade Guide** .

 Requirements
 ------------

-| LaunchyQt currently supports Windows 7/8/10 and does not require additional dependencies.
+LaunchyQt currently supports Windows 7/8/10 and does not require additional dependencies.

-| Linux and MacOS versions are under development.
+Linux and MacOS versions are under development.

 Download
 --------

 | Download the latest version of LaunchyQt from `Github <https://github.com/samsonwang/LaunchyQt/releases>`_ or `Sourceforge <https://sourceforge.net/projects/launchyqt/files/>`_.
-| There is no difference between the ``7z`` and the ``zip`` package in the same name.
-Usually the ``7z`` package is smaller, and the ``zip`` package is only for users who don't have the ``7z`` extraction software installed.
+| There is no difference between the ``7z`` and the ``zip`` package with the same name.
+Usually the ``7z`` package is smaller, and the ``zip`` package is only for the users who don't have a ``7z`` extraction software installed.

 Installation
 ------------

-| The LaunchyQt installation package is a zipped file that can be extracted in any given directory.
+| The LaunchyQt installation package is a zipped file that can be extracted in any directory.
-| After unzipping, the software could run.
-By default, LaunchyQt will run in **installed mode**.
+| After unzipped, the software is ready to run.
+By default, LaunchyQt will run in **installed mode** .

 Installed Mode and Portable Mode
 --------------------------------

 | LaunchyQt has two modes: **installed mode** and **portable mode**.
-The difference between the two is mainly the storage location of the program configuration.
+The difference between the two is mainly on the storage location of the program configuration.
 | When LaunchyQt starts, it checks if there is a ``config/launchy.ini`` file in the software directory.
 If this file exists, the software will run in portable mode, otherwise the software will run in installed mode.
 | In the LaunchyQt option dialog, two modes can be switched.